 The Lord is my strength and my shield;Psalm 28:7 NIV

 my heart trusts in him, and he helps me.

 My heart leaps for joy,

-I can be easy to feel unloved or neglected.
-Especially as women we often feel unloved and under appreciated.
-Isn't it good to know in those moments, we have a God who's love never run out.
+It can be easy to feel unloved or neglected.
+Especially as women we often feel unloved and underappreciated.
+Isn't it good to know in those moments, that we have a God whose love never runs out.

 Give thanks to the Lord, for he is good;

 Again, we see that God's love endures forever, and he is faithful.
 I find it interesting that the Psalmist doesn't end with 'his faithfulness continues.'
 Instead, he adds the 'through all generations.'
 God's faithfulness was not better in years past.

 Just because the world may seem bleaker, does not mean that God has changed.
 His faithfulness is the same throughout all generations, and all of the time!

 Enter his gates with thanksgivingPsalm 100:4-5 NIV